Skip to main content

 Modernisation of the FRR Extranet - French Pension Reserve Fund

-Takeover and modernisation of the Extranet FRR, used by partner asset managers to submit daily, weekly and monthly financial reports.
-REELIANT was already handling TMA on the legacy solution hosted by Informatique CDC before taking over full management.
+Extranet used by the FRR's partner asset managers to submit their daily, weekly and monthly financial reports.
+REELIANT was already running the application maintenance on the legacy platform hosted by Informatique CDC, before taking over its full maintenance and modernisation.
+The constraint: no reporting cycle could be interrupted during the transition.

 • no process interruption